TSalazargr/GreenhouseReports/README.md

 To do so, click Add Widget > Custom Widget > Rerpots > Report Builder Table > Select from the **Saved custom reports** drop down menu > Add widget

 ## Custom Widget

+Add widget > Custom Widget > Select type of data you want to report on

+There are template reports as well.
+You can select one from Template > Customize

+Once you're done customizing it, click 'Add Widget'

 ## Dictionary